What are the most original and famous country festivals in Italy? Follow us in this journey throughout food and wine, folk culture and events.

 3. Pumpkin Festival in Venzone (Friuli-Venezia Giulia)

-The Venzone festival is one of Italy's most important pumpkin festivals, and the 2022 edition will take place on 22 and 23 October.
+The Venzone festival is one of Italy's most important pumpkin festivals, and is celebrated on the fourth weekend of October each year.

 2. Santa Rosalia Feast in Palermo (Sicily)